JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 For related tasks like these, the Kotlin Gradle plugin checks for JVM target compatibility.
-Different values of `jvmTarget` in the `kotlin` extension and [`targetCompatibility`](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java-extension) in the `java` extension cause incompatibility.
+Different values of `jvmTarget` in the `kotlin` extension and [`targetCompatibility`](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java-extension) in the `java` extension cause JVM target incompatibility.
 For example: the `compileKotlin` task has `jvmTarget=1.8`, and the `compileJava` task has (or [inherits](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java-extension)) `targetCompatibility=15`.